chaypaterson/raycaster/README.md

 ## Building

-It compiles with
+It compiles (`-O3` optional but recommended) with

-    cc pixel.c -c -o pixel.a
+    cc [-O3] pixel.c -c -o pixel.a
-    cc raycast.c -c -o raycast.a
+    cc [-O3] raycast.c -c -o raycast.a
-    cc pixel.a raycast.a render.c -o renderer -lm
+    cc [-O3] pixel.a raycast.a render.c -o renderer -lm

 Running `./renderer` with no arguments then produces a series of PPM images in binary format.
 This stack of PPM images can then be converted to a video with